saikrishnacharan/saikrishnacharan.github.io/ResearchBlog.md

 * Radiation Pattern by tweaking number of Antennas
 <img src="images/Antenna_Tweak.gif?raw=true"/>

+* From the above graph, we can see that Antenna gain proportional to number of antennas.
+More the number of antennas, more the beamforming gain and less Half Power Band Width(HPBW).

 * Radition Pattern by tweaking d/lamda
 <img src="images/Ratio_Tweak.gif?raw=true"/>

+* From the above graph, we can see the ratio of 0.5 yields only one main lobe.
+Ratio of >0.5 creates significant side lobes resulting in power leakage in not desirable directions.

 [<span style="color:Green;">Slides on Basic Beamforming</span>](/pdf/Beamforming_Slides_New.pdf)